Ravimasi/comptia-study-progress/README.md

 Other: dark mode toggle, all progress/questions/schedule saved to your browser's local storage (no account, no server).

-## Content note

-All questions, explanations, and flashcards in the built-in banks were written from scratch for this project.
-No copyrighted third-party exam content (e.g. commercial practice-exam books) is included.

 ## Running it

 Open `index.html` directly in a browser, or host it as a static site (e.g. GitHub Pages) for access from any device — your saved progress is per-browser either way.